-The Law Library Touch Screen is an Initiative developed to make legal research accessible to inmates – a requirement set forth by the courts.
-The kiosk is built rugged and durable, designed to withstand use in a high security environment and are positioned in restricted movement areas, such as administrative segregation units and desktop computers located in general population libraries.
-Through the simple use of its digital touch screen interface, the kiosk provides inmates access to a large legal database, while simultaneously helping them develop both research and digital literacy skills.
+A Law Library Kiosk is a touch-screen device developed to make legal research accessible to offenders – a requirement set forth by the courts.
+The kiosk is built to be rugged and durable, designed to withstand use in a high security environment and are positioned in restricted movement areas, such as administrative segregation units and desktop computers located in general population libraries.
+Through the simple use of its digital touch-screen interface, the kiosk provides offenders access to a large legal database while simultaneously helping them develop both research and digital literacy skills.

 Rehabilitative programs are the best way for an offender to be prepared for success upon release.
 The link below explains this process with an easy-to-follow diagram

 Technology has opened the door to more educational opportunities while simultaneously reducing government spending.
 Below is a list of technology initiatives at CDCR.